shipshapecode/website-nuxt/content/blog/posts/2022-02-01-the-benefits-of-using-nextjs.md

 ### Pre-Rendering Options

 On an initial load, web applications built with React will render a page's static elements on the client side.
-Then, the network requests necessary for fetching any relevant data for that page will fire and any returned data will populate the page where appropriate.
+Then, the network requests necessary for fetching any relevant data for that page will fire.
+Any returned data will populate the page where appropriate.

 Depending on the number of network requests and the bulk of the data returned, this process can result in either a brief, or potentially sizable, loading time for the end user.
 To accomodate long loading times, developers often opt to include a helpful component to be displayed on the UI that indicates to the user that the page isn't frozen, just loading.